 About Gary R. Herbert

+As Utah's 17th Governor, he took the Oath of Office on August 11, 2009.
 Prior to becoming the state's chief executive, Governor Herbert served as Lieutenant Governor for five years.
 In 1990, the Governor was appointed to the Utah County Commission.

 Governor Herbert and his wife, Jeanette, are the proud parents of six children and 15 grandchildren.